Bayesian model-based clustering for populations of network data: Simulations

 Next, we generate a population of 180 networks by perturbing the edges of each representative through a measurement error process.
 Specifically, we generate edges for 60 networks in each of the $C=3$ clusters, depending on the existence or non-existence of an edge in the representative network of the corresponding cluster $c$, given a false positive $p_{c}$ and false negative $q_{c}$ probability.
-The simulation regimes considered for $p_{c},q_{c}$ and the SBM parameters described above, are presented in Table \ref{sim_regime}.
+The simulation regimes considered for $p_{c},q_{c}$ are presented in Table \ref{sim_regime} (right).

 For each simulation regime, we run our MCMC for 500,000 iterations with a burn-in of 150,000.
-We assess the performance of our model in inferring the model parameters by obtaining the posterior means and credible intervals for these parameters.
-For simulation regime 4, the posterior means obtained for the false positive probabilities of each cluster $(p_{1},p_{2},p_{3})$ are $(0.11,0.10,0.10)$, while the credible intervals of each false positive probability are $(0.10,0.11)$, $(0.09,0.10)$ and $(0.09,0.11)$ respectively.
-In addition, for the same simulation regime, the posterior means of the false negative probabilities of each cluster $(q_{1},q_{2},q_{3})$ are $(0.30,0.31,0.30)$, while the credible intervals obtained are $(0.29,0.31)$, $(0.30,0.32)$ and $(0.29,0.32)$ respectively.
-For simulation regime 7, that involves the highest levels of noise, the posterior means obtained for the false positive probabilities of each cluster $(p_{1},p_{2},p_{3})$ are $(0.20,0.20,0.19)$ and the credible intervals for each cluster specific false positive probability are $(0.19,0.21)$,$(0.19,0.21)$ and $(0.18,0.20)$.
-Respectively, for the same simulation regime the posterior mean of the false negative probabilities $(q_{1},q_{2},q_{3})$ are $(0.29,0.29,0.30)$, and the credible interval for each false negative probability respectively are $(0.28,0.30)$, $(0.28,0.31)$ and $(0.28,0.31)$.
-We observe that the posterior means obtained for the false positive and false negative probabilities are very close to their true values.
+In Figure \ref{viol_reg_4}, we visualise the posterior distribution of $p_c$ and $q_c$ under the simulation regime with $p_c=0.1$ and $q_c=0.3$ for all $c$, and SBM structure 2 for the representative networks.
+In addition, in Figure \ref{viol_reg_7}, we visualise the posterior distribution of $p_c$ and $q_c$ under the simulation regime with $p_c=0.2$ and $q_c=0.3$ for all $c$, and SBM structure 1 for the representative networks.
+The bar in the violin plot indicates the 95\% credible interval and the point indicates the posterior mean.
+In both Figures, we observe that the posterior means are very close to the true values of the parameters, while the 95\% credible intervals enclose the true values of the parameter for all cases.
 This finding also holds for the rest of the simulation regimes.
-For the complete results for all the regimes, refer to the Supplementary Material, Section 2.1, Tables 1-13.
+In Supplementary Material, Section 2.1 \citep{mantziousupp}, we summarise the results obtained for the rest of the simulation regimes in Tables 1-15.